GBLille/MassiveFold/README.md

 To generate plots, you can then use the `massivefold_plots.py` script as described [here](#massivefold_plots-output-representation).

 ## Citation

+If you use MassiveFold in your work, please cite:

 Raouraoua N. et al. **MassiveFold: unveiling AlphaFold’s hidden potential with optimized and parallelized massive sampling**.
 2024. **_Nature Computational Science_**, DOI: 10.1038/s43588-024-00714-4,